fossas/fossa-cli/docs/contributing/filtering.md

 However, the use case for discovery exclusion is STRICTLY performance-related, and should have no overall effect on which analysis targets are actually run.
-As a result of this, discovery exclusion must attempt to avoid unnecessary discovery where possible, but it mamy also choose to allow discovery and rely on the analysis target filtering to prevent unwanted results fromm leaking through.
+As a result of this, discovery exclusion must attempt to avoid unnecessary discovery where possible, but it may also choose to allow discovery and rely on the analysis target filtering to prevent unwanted results from leaking through.

+## Discovery Exclusion in Detail

+The primary way that discovery exclusion tries to avoid doing work is by avoid the filesystem walk itself, or as much of that as possible, as that is the largest source of work done in the discovery phase.

-At a high-level, discovery exclusion is done via two processes:
+At a high-level, discovery exclusion is done via two _separate_ processes:

 - Short-circuiting an entire discovery function if the `DiscoveredProjectType`s emitted by the function could never match the existing filters.
 This short